||how did you get started playing music?

 vocalizations and then applying pattern recognition

-techniques.
-I will always
+techniques. i will always

 cherish the quiet time spent at sunrise -- recording birds and ambient sounds.
-Then

-Sheldon and I had another daughter and a son.
-Music really slowed down
+Sheldon and i had another daughter and a son. music really slowed down

 for me with the

-expanding family, especially playing with others.
-I was able to continue writing
+expanding family, especially playing with others. i was able to continue writing

-songs and occasionally performed as a solo bass poet.
-The Internet was emerging and
+songs and occasionally performed as a solo bass poet. the Internet was emerging and

 selections from self-produced recordings "Inside-Out" and "Natural"

-received international radio airplay on three continents.
-That was nice
+received international radio airplay on three continents. that was nice

-feedback considering I never left beautiful Wisconsin.
+feedback considering i never left the Great Lakes.

 What is New

-When the kids were young,
+when the kids were young,

-I self-published a group of poems in a handmade natural binding entitled "New
+i self-published a group of poems in a handmade natural binding entitled "New

-in Need.
-I created a "New World Mammal" door that is currently on
+in Need. i created a "New World Mammal" door that is currently on

-display at Club Timbuktu in Milwaukee.
-The holistic
+display at Club Timbuktu in Milwaukee. the holistic

 project was about the interconnectedness of Nature,